raunak7090/FinSight-Frontend/API_CONNECTION_GUIDE.md

 # Will give you a URL like: https://your-app.vercel.app
 ```

-### Step 2: Update API URL in Lovable
+### Step 2: Update API URL

-Create a `.env` file in your project root (or update environment variables in Lovable):
+Create a `.env` file in your project root (or update environment variables in your hosting platform):

 ```env
 VITE_API_BASE_URL=https://your-app.vercel.app